Movers and SHAKERS

-PIPEs (Private Investment in Public Equity) is not a required part of the de-SPAC process, but the financing method is often used to raise additional capital.
-This involves selling shares of the public company in a private arrangement with select investors or group of investors, at below market price.
+PIPEs (Private Investment in Public Equity) are not a required part of the de-SPAC process, but the financing method is often used to raise additional capital.
+This involves selling shares of the public company in a private arrangement with select investors or a group of investors, at a below-market price.

 The proceeds can be used for working capital to fund daily operations, offset shareholder redemptions, invest in equipment for the company, or anything else which is defined in the PIPE agreement.
 PIPE transactions during the de-SPAC phase have become common and could further strengthen the new publicly-traded company if implemented properly.

 As mentioned above, once successful negotiations with the target have occurred, the SPAC will usually need to solicit shareholder approval for a merger.
 They’ll do this by preparing and filing a proxy statement.
 The matters for which shareholder approval is needed, including a description of the proposed merger and governance matters, will be detailed.
 This will also include a host of financial information of the target company, such as historical financial statements, management’s discussion and analysis, and pro forma financial statements showing the effect of the merger.

 If shareholders approve the SPAC merger and all regulatory matters have been cleared, the merger will close, and the target company becomes a publicly traded entity.
 This fully subjects it to all SEC requirements.
 These requirements, along with tax considerations, investor relations, equity research analyst coverage, and other public company needs, are new to the once private company.
 SEC filings, including a Form 8-K, with information equivalent to what is found in a Form 10 filing of the target company, must be filed with the SEC within four business days of closing.